Q-Bert-Reynolds/gbedit/README.md

 Python scripts

-- load map chunks into banked regions (like player img data)
 - duplicate functionality (like the PascalCase function) should be moved to library file
 - avatar directional maps should be organized into arrays
 - only update .asm file when PNG or TMX files change